andrewt0301/hse-acos-course/docs/exam.md

 ## Exam Format Description

-* The exam is organized as a discussion between the examiner and a group of 5-7 students, which covers all main topics of the course and takes about 2 hours.
+The exam is organized as a discussion between the examiner and a group of 5-7 students, which covers all main topics of the course and takes about 2 hours.

-* During the discussion, the examiner asks questions related to the course topics and the students answer to these questions in an arbitrary order.
+During the discussion, the examiner asks questions related to the course topics and the students answer to these questions in an arbitrary order.

-* The examiner writes down an exam protocol in a simple form («student, topic, point (+/-/±)»):
+The examiner writes down an exam protocol in a simple form («student, topic, point (+/-/±)»).
+For each of the questions, students can earn the following points:

+* __«+»__: Complete enough answer in any form (including «I don't know, but think that…», adequate retelling of documentation, etc.).

+* __«±»__: Significantly incomplete answer, answer that contains both correct and incorrect statements, a correct answer the student cannot correctly explain (for example, a random answer).

 * __«-»__: Totally incorrect answer, answer irrelevant to the question, general discussion demonstrating absence of understanding of the topic, reading aloud texts without their understanding, retelling answers of other students.

-   * __«±»__: Significantly incomplete answer, answer that contains both correct and incorrect statements, a correct answer the student cannot correctly explain (for example, a random answer).

-   * __«+»__: Complete enough answer in any form (including «I don't know, but think that…», adequate retelling of documentation, etc.).

 * __Collective «0»__: Absence of an answer to a simple question (from a point of the examiner).
 This slightly decreases the grade of every student in the group.

-* It is allowed to use any materials during the exam.
+It is allowed to use any materials during the exam.
 However, it is illegal to answer questions by simply reading from these materials.
 Also, it is forbidden to retell answers of other students.

 ## Grading Policy